Arena Corinthians: World Cup hosts

-São Paulo's mayor Gilberto Kassab supported the selection of the Morumbi Stadium and guaranteed that president Luis Inácio da Silva wanted the same; he blamed FIFA for vetoing the selection.
+São Paulo's mayor Gilberto Kassab supported the selection of the Morumbi Stadium and guaranteed that president Luiz Inácio Lula da Silva wanted the same; he blamed FIFA for vetoing the selection.
 He said Corinthians could not influence FIFA and that CBF wanted Morumbi Stadium to host the opening game.
 The senior management of São Paulo F.C. criticised the chosen stadium and the selection process on numerous occasions after Morumbi Stadium was excluded from the World Cup.
 President Juvenal Juvencio said the region had no city structures, hospitals or hotels; the only way to enter or leave the area would be to use a fire engine and that there was no way to create a VIP area around the stadium.
 Juvenal blamed ex-governor José Serra for Morumbi Stadium's deselection.
 Serra denied the accusations.

 Carlos Miguel Aidar, then a candidate for the SPFC presidency, said Arena Corinthians exists because Brazil's president demanded the construction of a new stadium in São Paulo; he also said Corinthians will never repay the loans for the stadium, that Odebrecht was the real owner, that FIFA and the Brazilian government only wanted to make money for construction companies, and that Itaquera was "another world, another country, nobody can get there".
 Later he visited the Arena by car, recanted his opinion and said the stadium was "marvelous" and could be reached easily.